-Any crashes, hangs, errors, infinite loops, etc. not covered in the grading instructions and/or grading scripts will cause your program to lose points on GradeScope.
+- Any crashes, hangs, errors, infinite loops, etc. not covered in the grading instructions and/or grading scripts will cause your program to lose points on GradeScope.
 If your program does not work on GradeScope, you are responsible to identify which function/s that is/are causing the failure and then request for a manual regrading.
-The points lost depends on the severity, how much it affects the rest of the program, and how it is recovered from, if at all, all based on the discretion of the grader.

-But, everyone gets a 2-day no-penalty revision/revision period for all assignments on two conditions:

-- first GS submission is made at least a week before the deadline (any score greater than zero is acceptable) - 50% of points for the assignment are earned at least 2 days before the deadline
+The points lost depends on the severity, how much it affects the rest of the program, and how it is recovered from, if at all, all based on the discretion of the grader. - You can turn in one assignment late (up to 2 days) without any penalty.
+10% deduction for each day late policy will be applied to your second late submission and so forth.
+Any assignment that is submitted after the 48 hours late window will not be graded, hence you will receive 0 points.
+But everyone gets a 2-day no-penalty revision and with-penalty revision period for rest of the assignments on two conditions: - first GS submission is made at least 5 days before the deadline (any score greater than zero is acceptable) - 50% of points for the assignment are earned at least 2 days before the deadline.